 Installation and updates

 Installation and updates of the IoT Edge security daemon are managed through the operating system's package management system.
 IoT Edge devices with hardware root of trust should provide additional hardening to the integrity of the daemon by managing its lifecycle through the secure boot and updates management systems.
-It is left to devices makers to explore these avenues in accordance with their respective device capabilities.
+Device makers should explore these avenues based on their respective device capabilities.

 The IoT Edge runtime tracks and reports the version of the IoT Edge security daemon.
 The version is reported as the runtime.platform.version attribute of the IoT Edge agent module reported property.